Convert AVIF to JPG Online — Free & Instant

 How It Works

-- 1Upload your file by dragging it into the drop zone or clicking to browse.
+1. 1Upload your image by dragging it into the drop zone or clicking to browse.

-- 3Click Download to save your converted file.
+3. 3Click Download to save your converted image.

 About AVIF to JPG

 AVIF is a cutting-edge image format based on the AV1 video codec, offering exceptional compression — often 50% smaller than JPG at similar quality.
-However, AVIF support is still limited in some apps and older browsers.
-This tool converts AVIF images to the universally supported JPG format using your browser's native image decoding.
-If your browser supports AVIF (Chrome, Firefox, and recent Safari do), the conversion happens instantly with no upload required.
+Developed by the Alliance for Open Media, AVIF is gaining traction on the web but support is still limited in many desktop applications, image editors, email clients, and older browsers.
+This tool converts AVIF images to the universally supported JPG format using your browser's native image decoding capabilities.
+If your browser supports AVIF (Chrome, Firefox, and recent versions of Safari do), the conversion happens instantly with no upload required.
+This is useful when you have downloaded AVIF images from a website and need to open them in software that only accepts JPG, or when you need to share photos with someone whose device does not support the newer format.
+The quality slider lets you control the compression level of the output JPG.

 Frequently Asked Questions